Shared Responsibility Payments

 For many of these millions of Americans, that reads: "You owe a penalty because of your financial hardship."

-It doesn't matter if you paid your FICA taxes to fund others' Medicare and Medicaid health insurance.
-It doesn't matter if you paid for your healthcare directly.
-"It doesn't matter how responsible you've been.
-You haven't fulfilled your shared responsibility."
+It doesn't matter if you paid your FICA taxes to fund other people's Medicare and Medicaid health insurance.
+It doesn't matter if you paid for your own healthcare out of pocket.
+It doesn't matter how responsible you've been.
+The government says you haven't fulfilled enough "shared responsibility".

 If you believe this is "unfair" or "inequitable," you're allowed to submit an offer to pay less than the full amount.
 But you must file a special form inside a 32-page booklet and pay a $186 application fee.
-"Want to explain why our penalty is unreasonable?
+That reads: "Want to explain why our penalty is unreasonable?
 Jump though hoops and give us money, then maybe we'll listen to you."